microsoft/api-guidelines/graph/patterns/change-tracking.md

 `/users/delta` that returns the changes to the users' collection or to some logical parent resource, where the change records are implied to be relative to all collections contained within the parent, for example
   `/me/planner/all/delta` – this returns changes to any resource within planner that a user is subscribed to as a heterogenous collection.
-- API producers might use `$skipToken` and `$deltaToken` within their implementations of `nextLink` and `deltaLink`, however the URLs are defined as being opaque and the existence of the tokens MUST NOT be documented.
+- API producers should use `$skipToken` and `$deltaToken` within their implementations of `nextLink` and `deltaLink`, however the URLs are defined as being opaque and the existence of the tokens MUST NOT be documented.
 It is not a breaking change to modify the structure of `nextLinks` or `deltaLinks`.-
 - `nextLink` and `deltaLink` URLs are valid for a specific period before the client application needs to run a full synchronization again.For `nextLink`, a minimal validity time should be 1 hour.
 For `deltaLink`, a minimal validity time should be seven days.
 When a link is no longer valid it must return a standard error with a 410 GONE response code.
 - Although this capability is similar to the OData `$delta` feed capability, it is a different construct.
 Microsoft Graph APIs MUST provide change tracking through the delta function and MUST NOT implement the OData `$delta` feed when providing change tracking capabilities to ensure the uniformity of the API experience.
 - The Graph delta payload format has some deviations from the OData 4.01 change tracking format to simplify parsing, for example the context annotation is removed.